khagiwar/debugger.en/help/debugger2/install-debugger.md

 >
 >Adobe Experience Platform Debugger is currently in beta.
 The documentation and the functionality are subject to change.

-Download and install the Adobe Experience Platform Debugger.
+Download and install Adobe Experience Platform Debugger.

 * **Chrome:** From the [Chrome extension page](https://chrome.google.com/webstore/detail/adobe-experience-cloud-de/ocdmogmohccmeicdhlhhgepeaijenapj)
 * **Firefox:** From the [Firefox add-ons page](https://addons.mozilla.org/en-US/firefox/addon/adobe-experience-platform-dbg/)